Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ### Level 7: Aura of Allegiance

 You exude an aura that bolsters the resolve of your allies.
-When a creature that is friendly to you starts its turn in your Aura of Protection, you can grant that creature Temporary Hit points equal to your Charisma modifier.
+When a creature that is friendly to you starts its turn in your Aura of Protection, you can grant that creature **:trt-thp: Temporary Hit Points** equal to your Charisma modifier.

 ### Level 15: Unyielding Saint